bookio/client/README.md

 <h3>Todo</h3>
 Upcoming functionality is found under Issues and Milestones (check both <i>client</i> and <i>server</i>).

 Issues tagged <i>todo</i> is up for grabs, just start coding.
 Milestones are larger 'chunks' that should be done in a near future.
-For now they needs ideas, feedback and discussion for best approach.
+For now they need ideas, feedback and discussion for best approach.

 <h3>Pages</h3>
 Since this is a jQuery Mobile app, everything is pages.
 Below is the code